 The process is as follows:

-- When a student applies who has been out of school for more than three years for admission
+- When a student applies for re-admission who has been out of school for more than three

-and has a less than 2.25 grade point average, their application will be referred to
+years and accrued less than 2.25 grade point average, their application will be referred

 - The college office will then contact the student to set up an interview to discuss